 ABOUT RAY BALL PHOTOGRAPHY – Always involved creatively, over the years Ray has developed skills and techniques to help him better express his experiences.
-Born and raised in South East England, it was at Epsom College of Art in Surrey that Ray studied for his NDD and developed his keen sense for design, lighting, composition and drama.
+Born and raised in South East England, it was at Epsom Art School (n/k/a UCA Epsom) in Surrey that Ray studied for his NDD and developed his keen sense for design, lighting, composition and drama.
 After completing his education, Ray moved to Central London where he had secured a creative post at Lintas, Unilever’s advertising agency.

-He later moved on to experience magazine work at Odhams Press before dipping back into the advertising agency world for a while before eventually finding his true passion as an independent, offering his experience and creative expertise as a freelance art director, illustrator, photographer and musician on many prestigious accounts for institutions such as London Press Exchange, Grays, Condé Naste, Benn, Marquee, Maxwell, LPE and a variety of independent studios and agencies.
-He also spent time running, co-running or generally ‘helping out’ in other studios/agencies in Covent Garden (mostly advertising stuff), Knightsbridge (mostly album covers), Earls Court (mostly fashion and glamour) and Richmond (mostly catalogue work).
+He later moved on to experience magazine work at Odhams Press before dipping back into the advertising agency world for a while before eventually finding his true passion as an independent, offering his experience and creative expertise on many prestigious accounts as a freelance art director, illustrator, photographer and musician for institutions such as London Press Exchange, Grays, Condé Naste, Benn, Marquee, Maxwell, Ricoh and a variety of independent studios and agencies.
+He also spent time running, co-running or generally ‘helping out’ in other studios/agencies in Covent Garden (mostly advertising stuff), Knightsbridge (mostly album covers and PR), Earls Court (mostly fashion and glamour) and Richmond (mostly catalogue work).